crunchie84/RxFiddle/rxfiddle-js-collector/README.md

 If you're afraid it does, feel free to run the [RxFiddle App](https://github.com/hermanbanken/RxFiddle) on your own machine.

-If you have taken the shortcut of importing using `import * as Rx from "rxjs"` then you can use the following shortcut for instrumentation:
+If you have taken the shortcut of importing using `import * as Rx from "rxjs"` then you can also use the following shortcut for instrumentation:

 ````javascript
 import * as Rx from "rxjs"